George Preston Marshall: Death

 In August 1962, he underwent surgery to correct a hernia.
 Later, he suffered a cerebral thrombosis.

 In 1963, soon after his induction to the Pro Football Hall of Fame, Marshall suffered a debilitating stroke that left him legally incompetent to manage his affairs.
 Three conservators were assigned to manage the football team: C. Leo DeOrsey, who owned 13% of the team and Edward Bennett Williams and Milton W. King, who each owned 5% of the team.
-Marshall appointed board member Edward Bennett Williams to run the team's daily operations in 1965.
+Marshall appointed board member Williams to run the team's daily operations in 1965.

 In August 1969, Marshall died in his sleep at his home in Georgetown from hemiparesis and a heart condition, compounded by diabetes and arteriosclerosis.
 His funeral was held at the Washington National Cathedral.
 Marshall is buried at the family plot in Indian Mound Cemetery in Romney, West Virginia.